Read-Only Dependency Properties

 Make sure to read the section above regarding why read-only dependency properties won't work for many typical dependency-property scenarios.
 But if you have an appropriate scenario, you may wish to create your own read-only dependency property.

-Much of the process of creating a read-only dependency property is the same as is described in the Custom Dependency Properties and How to: Implement a Dependency Property topics.
+Much of the process of creating a read-only dependency property is the same as is described in the Custom Dependency Properties and Implement a Dependency Property topics.
 There are three important differences:

 When implementing the CLR "wrapper" property, make sure that the wrapper too doesn't have a set implementation, so that there is no inconsistency in read-only state for the public wrapper you expose.